 - Stay calm and avoid trying to “talk it out,” discuss consequences, or get to the bottom of the behavior.
 The child is not in control of his nervous system, and the first order of business is to help him calm down and breathe.

 - Remove the child from the situation calmly and quickly.
 If you’re in a grocery store, leave the items behind and get to a quiet space with little stimuli where she can regain control with your support.
 Limit talking and encourage her to breathe deeply.

 - Take note of the triggers.
 Was there a routine change or overwhelming lights, sounds, or smells?
 Was the child hungry or dehydrated?
 Try to determine any triggers for the behavior and create a strategy to avoid those in the future.
 This may mean having a supply of snacks on hand or providing distracting and buffering items like fidgets or noise-canceling headphones.
 The best way to avoid a meltdown is to prevent one.

-- If meltdowns persist, talk to your pediatrician about any potential medical issues your child might be experiencing and learn more about sensory meltdowns.
-Persistent meltdowns may be a sign of anxiety, ADHD, Sensory Processing Disorder, depression, or autism.
+If meltdowns persist, talk to your pediatrician about any potential medical issues your child might be experiencing and learn more about sensory meltdowns.
+Persistent meltdowns may indicate anxiety in toddlers, ADHD, Sensory Processing Disorder, depression, or autism.